-Existing pedestrian facilities were added to each map and buffered using a distance of 200 feet.
+Existing and proposed pedestrian facilities were added to each map and buffered using a distance of 200 feet.
 The population or employment within 200 feet of pedestrian facilities was calculated to determine what percentage of the population or employment opportunities in 2050 would have access to a sidewalk or walkable area.

-Within the MPO, approximately X% of the population and X% of employment opportunities are located within 200 feet of a pedestrian facility.
+Within the MPO, approximately 48% of the projected population and 63% of projected employment opportunities will be within 200 feet of a pedestrian facility in 2050.
 The regional pedestrian network, while extensive, is missing links or extensions that would make the network more effective for the region.
 These maps help identify the general areas that would benefit from improved pedestrian connectivity.
 Efforts are also necessary to improve conditions on existing sidewalks, as many sidewalks are narrow or difficult to use due to impediments such as utility poles.